hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 A system that declares _Profile Only Support_ conformance to an AU Core profile:
 - **SHALL** correctly populate a resource with all mandatory elements specified in the profile’s definition.
-- **SHALL** correctly populate a resource with all _Must Support_ elements if they know a value for the element.
+- **SHALL** correctly populate a resource with all _Must Support_ elements if a value is known for the element.
 - **SHALL** implement the requirements on [Missing data](general-requirements.html#missing-data) when an element value is not known.

 A system is not required to declare _Profile Only Support_ to all AU Core profiles.
 For example, a pathology laboratory system that implements the [AU Core Pathology Result Observation](StructureDefinition-au-core-diagnosticresult-path.html) profile, is not required to produce a MedicationRequest resource.